 Non-credit student activities abroad

-The student registration protocol calls for all UMass Dartmouth student engaging in any form of education-abroad activity to register with the International Programs Office.
+The student registration protocol calls for all UMass Dartmouth students engaging in any form of education-abroad activity to register with the International Programs Office.
 This requirement includes internships, independent study/research, experiential learning, conference attendance and student organization activities when conducted outside the United States.
 In so doing, students access advice, resources and references to support their well-being abroad and the success of their endeavors and consulting with the IPO early in the planning process is encouraged.
+See the Non-credit Activities section of this website.